xjing76/electionsimulation/README.md

 Linear model
 ============

 We first tried simple OLS model for our prediction.
-We did a very simple OLS with fixed effect for each State
+We did a very simple OLS that inclues the election result from each state for the past two elections with fixed effect for each State.
+Also, we inlude the date of each poll that we believe might be affecting the actual result.

 ``` {.r}
 lm <- lm(DemPctHead2Head~date+pctRep08+pctRep12+factor(id),data = election)